OUR PEOPLE

 Stacey Simbal is part of the Compliance & Risk Oversight team in Foundational Business Operations & Shared Services, which handles regulatory compliance and implementation, market conduct exams and data calls (FINRA, SEC, etc.), and compliance reporting.
 Simbal works closely with Corporate Compliance, Office of Governmental Affairs (OGA), Office of the General Counsel (OGC), and Technology as part of her work supporting the value streams.

 When Simbal joined New York Life in 2011, she had recently graduated from college with a degree in Marketing.
-“I saw myself landing a glitzy, glamourous sales job, but as I interviewed for those kinds of roles, I realized it wasn’t where I wanted to be,” she says.
+“I saw myself landing a glitzy, glamorous sales job, but as I interviewed for those kinds of roles, I realized it wasn’t where I wanted to be,” she says.

 Then she interviewed with New York Life for a role in the Claims department and everything aligned.
 “I didn’t know much about the insurance industry, but I knew the company was excellent, and everyone I interviewed with had been here for years.
 I also saw that the company was large enough that I could do anything, including pivot back to marketing eventually,” she says.